kubeflow/spark-operator/README.md

 Get started quickly with the Kubernetes Operator for Apache Spark using the [Quick Start Guide](docs/quick-start-guide.md).

+If you are running the Kubernetes Operator for Apache Spark on Google Kubernetes Engine and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also refer to the [GCP guide](docs/gcp.md).

 For more information, check the [Design](docs/design.md), [API Specification](docs/api-docs.md) and detailed [User Guide](docs/user-guide.md).

 ## Contributing